rootstrap/blog/content/Patterns for maintainable Rails applications. Part I - Ignacio Pérez.md

 With nested attributes we can save the attributes of a record through an associated record.
 This makes them useful as we can easily create multiple nested records and automatically handle any error.

 One issue with nested associations is that we may need to add additional complexity to our controllers.
 The biggest problem with them, however, is that it restricts the parameters our controllers must receive, and so it unnecessarily couples the frontend to the database.
-It's weird for the frontend to know how we designed our models, so we should have an interface for this in the backend.
-We can achieve this with the Form Objects pattern.
+It's weird for the frontend to know how we designed our models, specially if it is a completely separated app, such as React, Ember or Angular apps.
+We should have an interface for this in the backend, which we can achieve with the Form Objects pattern.

 #### Form Objects

 A Form Object takes care of the creation of multiple models, attributes mapping and contextual validations.
 We can define one form object for each form in the frontend.
-They also give more flexibility to the frontend as we can map fields in the forms to the attributes of the records in the database.
-Integrity validations should stay on the model, although validations that are only important in the context of the form should go in the form object.
+They give more flexibility to the frontend as we can map fields in the forms to the attributes of the records in the database.
 In addition, the pattern helps to respect the Single Responsibility Principle by removing logic from our models or controllers.

+Regarding validations, it's important to make a clear distinction between **data integrity validations** and **contextual validations**.
+The former are tied to the constraints defined in our database schema and, as they are related to how a model is always persisted, they should stay in the model.
+The latter consist in validations that are important only in the context of a particular form flow, becoming part of the business logic defined for it, so they should go in the form object.
+This, for example, allows us to easily require fields in one form that are not necessary in others and ensure that some validations will still be applied for every record created, even if this doesn't happen through a form.

-Any changes needed to the forms in the frontend will be much easier to implement as we should only need to modify the related form object, and any new form related to a model may simply require extending our code.
+Any changes needed to the forms in the frontend will also be much easier to implement as we should only need to modify the related form object, and any new form related to a model may simply require extending our code.

-Continuing the example we used earlier, now the User model has a user_request which Is responsible for knowing the filters the user saves when browsing the store.
+Continuing the example we used earlier, now the User model has a user_request which is responsible for knowing the filters the user saves when browsing the store.

 https://gist.github.com/PerezIgnacio/e1babd9cab20f79131941c142b89b402